File too big for an email attachment yet again?

 When are PowerPoint presentations sent out?

-This happens partly via releases in the file system, but often also by email.
+This happens partly via releases in the file system and often by email.
 However, PowerPoint documents very quickly exceed the file size of 25 MB.
-Above this data volume, however, email servers often no longer accept incoming emails.
-At that point, employees often get creative and look for their own ways to deliver the PowerPoint files to marketing, not infrequently using unauthorised, free cloud services they know from their private lives.
+However, email servers often no longer accept incoming emails above this data volume.
+At that point, employees usually get creative and look for their own ways to deliver the PowerPoint files to marketing, not infrequently using unauthorized, free cloud services they know from their private lives.

 Why are PowerPoint presentations often so large?

-PowerPoint presentations go far beyond mere collections of texts, tables, graphics and screenshots.
-They have long since evolved into genuine multimedia presentations and contain embedded video files (avi,mp4), audio files (wav,MP3) and other documents such as PDF.
+PowerPoint presentations go far beyond mere collections of texts, tables, graphics, and screenshots.
+They have long since evolved into genuine multimedia presentations and contain embedded video files (avi, MP4), audio files (WAV, MP3), and other documents such as PDF.
 All too often, all kinds of media are carelessly inserted in the design phase without considering the file size of the individual media.
-However, before integrating them into the presentation, they should be prepared by an experienced media designer in a media-friendly way, i.e. scaled down, cut and compressed in the correct file format.
-In this way, the file size can be drastically reduced and you retain the best possible ratio of image/sound quality and data volume.
+However, before integrating them into the presentation, they should be prepared by an experienced media designer in a media-friendly way, i.e., scaled down, cut, and compressed in the correct file format.
+In this way, the file size can be drastically reduced, and you can retain the best possible ratio of image/sound quality and data volume.

 Why free cloud providers are often a bad choice

 When you send large PowerPoint files via free cloud providers, the ownership rights often pass to the provider.
-The transfer size is limited, the data is not encrypted and you can no longer recall uploaded PowerPoint presentations if you have entered the wrong email address as the recipient.
+The transfer size is limited, the data is not encrypted, and you can no longer recall uploaded PowerPoint presentations if you enter the wrong email address as the recipient.

 How to send large videos?